Aura Graph Analytics: A Technical Deep Dive

 Neo4j Instance Connection

-When working with Aura Graph Analytics, you need to connect to a specific Neo4j database instance.
+When working with Aura Graph Analytics, you can either connect to a specific Neo4j database instance or use pandas dataframes as your data source.
+In our case, we will connect to a specific Neo4j database instance.
 These three variables provide everything your script needs to authenticate and talk to that database:

 Create a Session